ublue-os/website/docs/images/bazzite/FAQ.md

 Windows dual-booting can be made to work, but is **not recommended** since Windows has a habit of destroying your boot loader.
 The best method would be running Windows on a different drive than the one containing Bazzite, like an external one.
 Other Linux distributions **should not** be dual/multi-booted due to how Bazzite mounts certain things.

+## Why is my installer not working (dracut issue / black screen)

+This is currently a known [issue](https://github.com/ublue-os/bazzite/issues/109).
+There is a [workaround](https://github.com/ublue-os/bazzite/issues/109#issuecomment-1691090533) that requires either the stock Fedora Silverblue or Fedora Kinoite ISO and rebasing to Bazzite from there after installation.
+!!! warning

+    Keep in mind that the Steam Deck will not scale properly with the installer, and the buttons on the bottom of the screen will be cut off.
+This will require use of the `TAB` key on your keyboard to navigate the installer blindly.

 ## How do I run Windows applications?

 * Use Lutris (preinstalled).